 - Admissions staff are working remotely and only minor COVID-19-related delay is expected in application intake and processing.
 Character and fitness investigations and reviews are expected to continue under our normal schedule, but character and fitness interviews or hearings for some applicants will be affected.

-- Our office is not available for visits from applicants or other members of the public, even to drop off application materials.
+- Our office is not available for visits from applicants, couriers, or other members of the public, even to drop off application materials.
 All applications must be sent via US Mail, FedEx, UPS, or similar.
 We recommend sending any such items with tracking – we are not able to confirm receipt of mailings except through regularly scheduled application updates.
 We do not recommend that you require a signature, as that may delay delivery.

 - Law schools may send transcripts and law school certification forms digitally, but those documents must come directly from the school or clearinghouse and may not be passed through the applicant first.
 The email address for such submissions is email@example.com.

 - Some fingerprinting locations around the country have been closed or open under reduced hours due to COVID-19; the Board cannot waive the fingerprinting requirement, but fingerprints need not be submitted at the same time as the application.

 - The Governor of New Mexico has authorized remote notarization.
 The Board will accept properly-executed, remotely notarized documents.
 Applicant signatures must be original.

 - Some jurisdictions report a delay in processing and sending out Certificates of Good Standing and Statements of Discipline.
 During this period, these items may be submitted within 45 days of issuance and may be sent by email directly to the Board by the relevant agency, but must be received by the Board before your application will be accepted as complete.
 These documents should be sent to firstname.lastname@example.org.

 - Applicants who are recommended for admission will be advised of the Court’s interim licensure policies upon applicant certification to the Court.